tytydraco/yessleep/out/I_worked_for_a_party_line_once_and_wont_ever_again.md

 My boyfriend was standing in the hall that led out into the living room with his arms crossed around his chest and tucked under his armpits.
 His presence must have broken the possession or the spell that had been cast on me because when he got my attention, I was able to hit the 'End Call' button and take my headset off my head.
 I had no words to tell him what was about to happen and what had already happened.
-I was lucky that I wasn't compelled to do something much worse than what was about to happen and I can't imagine what would happen if I had given my personal information to whatever was on the other end of that line.
+I was lucky that I wasn't compelled to do something much worse than what was about to happen and I can't imagine what would have happened if I had given my personal information to whatever or whomever was on the other end of that line.

 After that night, I stopped calling in to the line that much, cutting my online time down to a couple days a week, if that, and finding other ways to make extra cash if we needed it rather than put in more time.
-I didn't tell Zeke or anyone about what had almost happened and I never called in at or after 3 AM anymore.
+I didn't tell Zeke or anyone about what had almost happened and I never called in at, or after, 3 AM anymore.

-It would be several weeks before I caught a news story in passing about a raid on what was thought to be an abandoned factory just outside of the metropolitan area where I live that contained the bodies of several young women that had been missing since 1999.
+It would be several weeks before I caught a news story in passing about a raid on what was thought to be an abandoned factory just outside of the metropolitan area, only a half an hour drive from where I live, that contained the bodies of several young women that had been missing since 1999.
 The FBI reported finding both wireless receivers and burner phones taped or tied to their hands along with sigils and occult symbols painted on the walls and tattooed or carved into the bodies of the girls.
 They never mentioned catching anyone they believed to be a suspect and none of the young women were recovered alive.

  Shortly thereafter, I received my last deposit from the chat line, along with an email claiming they weren't making enough money in the new 'digital era' to stay afloat financially and there was too much competition with similar, but free to try,  platforms.
-I don't know if the platform was directly involved in the strange operation that was uncovered at that site, but I'm certain that what the FBI uncovered would have linked them to it some how.
+I don't know if the platform was directly involved in the strange operation that was uncovered at that site, but I'm certain that what the FBI uncovered would have linked them to it somehow if they dug deep enough.
 I wish I could find out if the phones in the hands of the victims had an outgoing call history or if one had sent me that text I received that night.